KatanaFinKoi/Github-Candidate-Search/README.md

 ## Usage

-1. Open the application in your browser at `http://localhost:5173`.
-2. Browse candidates on the Candidate Search page:
+1. Browse candidates on the Candidate Search page:
-   - Save candidates using the "+" button.
+   - Save candidates using the "save" button.
-   - Skip candidates using the "-" button.
+   - Skip candidates using the "next" button.
-3. View saved candidates on the Saved Candidates page.
+1. View saved candidates on the Saved Candidates page.

 ## Scripts